Submit manuscript...

 Introduction

+A large number of both dated and very recent papers1–10 undoubtedly show that cigarette smoking harms the cardiovascular system mainly causing mild, moderate and severe lesions variably combined among them, to heart muscle.
 A wide spectrum of alterations up to myocardial necrosis, a dramatic outcome characterized by cell death, affects myocardial fibers and interstitium.
 Of over 4,000 toxics of tobacco smoke, only a few exert a harmful effect on the heart structure.
 These are nicotine and its metabolite cotinine, and carbon monoxide that act by different, but synergistic mechanisms.

+It is worth noting that necrosis is the final results of all morphological changes, which contribute to cell death and following remodeling of the affected structure.11–13 Therefore, all these factors able to cause such a lesion are also responsible of an abnormal re-building of the cells and tissues which are its constituents.
 Usually, the dead cell shows both cytoplasmic and nuclear changes that determine loss of its function, although repairing phenomena mainly of fibrotic type accompany structural alterations.
 Cigarette smoking mainly affects the myocardium by various mechanisms that, however, cause ischemic alterations.
 In addition, various types of necrosis may be seen as a result of smoking by experimental studies.
 This brief review aims to describe the type of necrosis of myocardial cells, the underlying mechanisms, and the severe alterations occurred to heart muscle.

-Types of Myocardial Necrosis
+Types of Myocardial necrosis

 As aforesaid, the necrosis is the death of a cell, but the death cell does not meet early the complete loss of its structure, unless in some sudden events usually not smoking-related.
 This fact determines variable steps of intermediate damage, which, however, is the door of myocardial cell death.
 Three types of myocardial necrosis (Table 1) have been clinically and experimentally documented to be the result of tobacco smoke: coagulation necrosis, colliquative myocytolysis, and coagulation myocytolysis.